-- i.
-The proposal makes a positive contribution to the local environment that responds positively to its immediate and wider setting including good permeability within the site and connectivity to the surrounding area; - ii.
-A high quality public realm has been incorporated to ensure that the proposal is attractive, safe, easily navigable and there are permeable and accessible routes for all users through the development including for those living with dementia, people with disabilities or anyone whose has reduced mobility; - iii.
-The proposal is connected to green/blue infrastructure, public places and street patterns where appropriate, including creating safe and accessible walking and cycling routes to/from local services, public transport and green spaces within and beyond the development, to encourage active travel; - iv.
-It has been designed to reduce crime and anti-social behaviour: - v.
-The accompanying landscape framework has been developed to enhance both the natural environment by maximising the potential to improve local biodiversity;
+- ii.
+The proposal makes a positive contribution to the local environment that responds positively to its immediate and wider setting including good permeability within the site and connectivity to the surrounding area; - iii.
+A high quality public realm has been incorporated into the design process to ensure that the proposal is attractive, safe, easily navigable and there are permeable and accessible routes for all users through the development including for those living with dementia, people with disabilities or anyone whose has reduced mobility; - iv.
+The proposal is connected to green/blue infrastructure, public places and street patterns, including creating safe and accessible walking and cycling routes to/from existing local services, public transport and green spaces within and beyond the development, to encourage active travel;

-High Quality, Well Designed and Inclusive Places
+High Quality, well designed and inclusive places